 Best suited for: Professionals and low to mid handicappers looking for a neutral-bias hybrid with maximum workability, top distance and everything else demanded from a quality hybrid.

 Rating: 4.9/5 (highly recommended to try)

-Have any thoughts or questions about the Callaway Apex hybrid?
-Drop them in the comments below!
+Have any thoughts or questions about the Apex hybrid?
+Have you tried it?
+Leave a comment below!